Angular - Http vs HttpClient

 }

-The code above interepts all requests and attaches a new header to them (X-Custom-Header).
+The code above intercepts all requests and bolts on a new header (X-Custom-Header).

 Progress events